The Apple Press can be purchased from New World’s, PAKn’SAVE’s, Countdown, specialty stores, and selected cafes nationwide.

-No, we never add sugar or preservatives to The Apple Press range.
+No, we never add sugars to The Apple Press range.
 The sugar is naturally occurring, just like the fruit itself.
 The sugar content slightly varies, depending on the variety.
 Apple varietals on average 10-14g of sugar per 100ml.

 When you cut open an apple, it goes brown.
 No one wants to eat a brown apple, and no one wants to drink brown apple juice either.
 That’s why we recommend you keep The Apple Press in the fridge so you can experience the freshest tasting apple juice!